201st Battalion (Toronto Light Infantry), CEF: Publication

 H. Worthington went to the Divisional Signaller when the 201st was broken up and went overseas in November 1916.
-He went to France in April 1917 and was a lineman with the 1st Artillery Brigade HQ when he was killed at Hill 70, July 31, 1917.
+He went to France in April 1917 and was a lineman with the 1st Artillery Brigade HQ when he was killed at Hill 70, July 31, 1917."

+Further Commentary

 Further commentary from one contributor to the publication:

-"But our narrative concerns particularly those who went to the "Horses" (170th Mississauga Horse Battalion) ...
+"But our narrative concerns particularly those who went to the 'Horses' (170th Mississauga Horse Battalion) ...

 Proceeding overseas in October 1916, two drafts went to France reinforcing the 75th and 58th battalions.
 The remainder of the 170th was drafted into the 169th battalion and, after a short stay in that unit, the majority transferred to the 116th Battalion.
 Crossing the Channel with that unit, they landed in Boulogne, France on February 11, 1917.

 The battalion proceeded immediately up the line and taking the place of the 60th battalion in the third division 9th Brigade, fought through all the engagements in which that division took part in 1917 and 1918.
 Prominent among these shows were Vimy, Avion, Lens, Passchendaele, Amiens, Arras and Cambrai.
 The 201st fellows, some forty-one in number, played an important part in their unit, many winning promotions and six being awarded decorations for bravery on the field.

 But we would pay tribute to those who made the supreme sacrifice, who died gallantly in action, happy in the thought that they had done what they could and that they were giving their lives for others."